Babak70/babak70.github.io/_pages/about.md

 __2019__
-* __Dec__ <span style="color:#888"><u>Media:</u></span> paper “Multimode optical fiber transmission with a deep learning network” was recognized as one of the top downloaded papers in Nature journal Light.
+* __Dec__ <span style="color:#888"><u>Media:</u></span> paper “Multimode optical fiber transmission with a deep learning network” was recognized as one of the top downloaded papers in __Nature journal: Light science__.